2024-databases-bereacollege/client-project-the-infinite-loopers/README.md

 ## License

 This work is the work of Berea College students who are mentioned above.
-Please keep them informed whenever you are wanting to work on the applicaion.
+Please keep them informed whenever you want to work on the application.

 ## Contact